rancher/docs/content/rancher/v2.x/en/cluster-provisioning/_index.md

 This section assumes a basic familiarity with Docker and Kubernetes.
 For a brief explanation of how Kubernetes components work together, refer to the [concepts]({{<baseurl>}}/rancher/v2.x/en/overview/concepts) page.

-For a conceptual overview of how the Rancher server provisions clusters and what tools it uses to provision them, refer to the [architecture]({{<baseurl>}}/rancher/v2.x/en/overview/architecture/)
+For a conceptual overview of how the Rancher server provisions clusters and what tools it uses to provision them, refer to the [architecture]({{<baseurl>}}/rancher/v2.x/en/overview/architecture/) page.

 ## Cluster Creation Options